-4.3.1.2 Outstandings Limit Time Period (Tosl) and Reaction Period Time Period (TRP)
+(b) Outstandings Limit Time Period (Tosl) and Reaction Period Time Period (TRP)

-The OSL time period (TOSL) is the typical number of trading days used to calculate a Market Participant's OSL.
+The OSL time period (Tosl) is the typical number of trading days used to calculate a Market Participant's OSL.
 It has two components, namely:

-- The billing period, which is defined as seven days. - The payment period, which is estimated to be 28 days.
+- (i) the billing period, which is defined as seven days; and - (ii) the payment period, which is estimated to be 28 days.

-Accordingly, the OSL time period (TOSL) is 35 days.
+Accordingly, the OSL time period (Tosl) is 35 days.